 Additionally, an attorney will guide you through the process of developing a parenting plan to make sure all crucial elements are included, as well as other details judges appreciate seeing.
 Our attorneys are experienced in North Carolina family law and understand what the court looks for and considers to be in the best interest of children.

-A: Effective parenting plans are detailed and specific.
+Effective parenting plans are detailed and specific.
 At a minimum, they will include information about child custody and visitation schedules and plans for medical decision-making.
 However, a parenting plan is not just for the court.
 It is a tool co-parents can use to provide structure to their co-parenting relationship, so the more detailed it is, the more it will benefit you and your children.

-A: In North Carolina, child support is paid until the child turns 18 years old.
+In North Carolina, child support is paid until the child turns 18 years old.
 If the child is still in high school when they turn 18, it could be paid until age 20, but it would stop once they graduate high school.
 If you are paying child support for multiple children, you will still need to pay for the other children, but payments will stop as each child graduates or turns 20, whichever occurs first.
 If you or your ex have a significant change in financial circumstances before your shared children turn 18, you may be able to request a modification to the child support order.

-A: Establishing a parenting plan works best when co-parents work together, but this level of cooperation is not always a reality.
+Establishing a parenting plan works best when co-parents work together, but this level of cooperation is not always a reality.
 You can create a parenting plan on your own and submit it to the court for approval.
 Keep in mind what the court considers when determining what is in the best interest of the child, so if your parenting plan is very one-sided without good reason, the judge will likely make several adjustments.

-A: In North Carolina, custody is determined by a judge who considers what is in the best interest of the children involved.
+In North Carolina, custody is determined by a judge who considers what is in the best interest of the children involved.
 This generally consists of joint custody, which allows the child to maintain a positive and consistent relationship with both parents.
 See the section titled “Best Interest of the Child” above to learn about other factors the court takes into consideration when determining what is in the child’s best interest.

-A: A good first step in developing a parenting plan is to discuss the idea of creating one with your child’s other parent.
+A good first step in developing a parenting plan is to discuss the idea of creating one with your child’s other parent.
 Creating a plan together usually leads to the best outcome for all parties involved, but it can be a difficult process when you are not on the best terms during a divorce.
 Getting the help of an experienced family law attorney is a great next step, as they can act as a mediator and ensure your plan is detailed before it is given to the court for review.

 Each divorce case is unique, and this is especially true when children are involved.
-At The Law Office of Aimee E. Cain, we specialize in family law and have extensive experience helping co-parents develop parenting plans while going through a divorce.
+At The Law Offices of Aimee E. Cain, we specialize in family law and have extensive experience helping co-parents develop parenting plans while going through a divorce.
 As certified mediators, we understand this is a sensitive topic and a stressful time in your life.
 We aim to help you navigate this process with as little additional stress as possible.

 In addition to helping you develop a parenting plan, we can also support you in all of your divorce and family law-related issues.
 We can work with you and your ex through a mediation process to come to other terms throughout your divorce, or we can represent you in court proceedings as needed.
-Contact The Law Office of Aimee E. Cain today to have a lawyer assess your case and help you determine the next steps to take to safeguard your and your children’s futures.
+Contact The Law Offices of Aimee E. Cain today to have a lawyer assess your case and help you determine the next steps to take to safeguard your and your children’s futures.